Skip to content

 3. Maintains subscribers

-server-inner (No such service) Web service, specifically for internal API calls within the cluster 1 Generally does not need scaling
+server-inner (No such service) Web service, specifically for internal cluster API calls 1 Generally does not need scaling

 worker-0